cklaucke/genloppy/doc/processor/REQ_merge.md

 *   related to: R-PROCESSOR-API-003

-# R-PROCESSOR-MERGE-004: Post-processing implementation #
-The list merge processor SHALL call `message` of its associated output implementation with an empty string.

-*   related to: R-PROCESSOR-API-004

-# R-PROCESSOR-MERGE-005: Process callback implementation #
+# R-PROCESSOR-MERGE-004: Process callback implementation #
 On retrieving a `merge` log entry the process callback SHALL call `merge_item` of its associated output implementation with
 -   `timestamp_end` as `timestamp`,
 -   `name` as `name`,